 If there have been recent rains, consider going to the south Pryors instead.
 (See the new Pryor Mountain Map Set below.)
-If you are looking for a hike consider the Bear Canyon hike or the Hikers’ Haven Trail.
+If you are looking for a hike consider the Bear Canyon hike or the Hikers’ Haven Area Trails.
 Those hikes may be OK even when Pryor Mountain Road is impassable.

 Pryor Mountain Road Driving Directions:

 Take Hghway 310 south from Bridger MT.
 Pryor Mountain Road turns left (east) 2.5 miles south of Bridger and 0.5 mile south of the bridge over the Clarks Fork of the Yellowstone River.
 (This junction is 1.4 miles south of the junction of Highways 310 and 72 from Belfry and Red Lodge.)

 Turn just north of the house on the east side of the highway.
 All mileages below are measured from the beginning of Pryor Mountain Road.A.
 0.0 miles: Pryor Mountain Road.
 Turn east on Pryor Mountain Road.
 Another badly worn sign says “National Forest Boundary 24, Big Ice Cave 34.”
 The road is paved for 1.8 miles.
 It crosses a railroad track at 2.0 miles.
 The road has a good gravel surface for the next 13 miles.